-Caribou group locations from aerial transects in the NPRA survey area were analyzed among various geographic sections, habitat types, snow cover classes, and estimated values of vegetative biomass to evaluate the relationship of those factors to caribou distribution.
+To characterize preconstruction conditions in the NPRA study area, caribou group locations from aerial transects were analyzed among various geographic sections, habitat types, snow-cover classes, and estimated values of vegetative biomass to evaluate the relationship of those factors to caribou distribution.
 We also compared group locations and density among different distance zones around the proposed ASDP road to characterize the preconstruction baseline level of use of the area by caribou.
+The alignment of the proposed ASDP road was changed in 2009, requiring recalculation of the distance buffers around the alignment, as described below.

-Because the distribution of caribou is influenced by different factors during different seasons, we grouped the aerial-transect survey data into eight different seasons (adapted from Russell et al. 1993): winter, 1 December-30 April; spring migration, 1-29 May; calving, 30 May-15 June; postcalving, 16-24 June; mosquito, 25 June-15 July; oestrid fly, 16 July-7 August; late summer, 8 August-15 September; and fall migration, 16 September-30 November.
+Because the distribution of caribou is influenced by different factors during different seasons, we grouped the aerial-transect survey data into eight different seasons, adapted from Russell et al. (1993): winter, 1 December-30 April; spring migration, 1-29 May; calving, 30 May-15 June; postcalving, 16-24 June; mosquito, 25 June-15 July; oestrid fly, 16 July-7 August; late summer, 8 August-15 September; and fall migration, 16 September-30 November.